google/WebFundamentals/src/site/the-essentials/multi-device-layouts/rwd-fundamentals/index.markdown

 {% include modules/takeaway.liquid  title="Key Takeaways" type="learning" list=page.key-takeaways.size-content-to-vp %}

-## Use CSS Media Queries For Responsiveness
+## Use CSS media queries for responsiveness

 Media queries are simple filters that can be applied to CSS styles.
 They make it easy to change styles based on the characteristics of the device rendering